- CONTRIBUTING TO CL: SUBMISSIONS / EDITORIAL INERNSHIPS

 I want my business to sponsor promotions, or be part of a CL promotion, how do I do that?

-In order for your event to be considered for a Creative Loafing marketing sponsorship, please complete and return the Marketing Sponsorship Request Form (PDF) to Nick Tapp, Director of Marketing.
+In order for your event to be considered for a Creative Loafing marketing sponsorship, please email your request to Marketing.